Dharm3112/HackFest-2.0/README.md

 ## 👥 Team

-Designed and built for HackFest 2.0 by Pair Programmers.
+Designed And Built For HackFest 2.0 by Pair Programmers.